Call for Award Nominations

 - International: Efforts outside of the United States that empower people to better health through improved health literacy.

-- Fill out the online form here by 5 pm Pacific Time on February 14, 2020.
+- Complete the online form here by 5pm Pacific Time on Monday, February 22, 2021.
 You will receive a confirmation email upon completion of the form.

-- If you do not receive a confirmation within 2 business days, please feel free to follow up with Rachel Roberts at 562-690-4001 ext.
-217 or firstname.lastname@example.org.
+- If you do not receive a confirmation within 2 business days, please feel free to follow up with Rachel Roberts at firstname.lastname@example.org.

-Once the award nomination period closes, a independent group judging in a double-blind process will evaluate all entries and select 1 winner for each category.
+Once the award nomination period closes, a group of independent judges will evaluate all entries through a double-blind process.
+They will select 1 winner for each category.
 To qualify to win, the project must:

 - Empower people to better health.